Category Archives: Local SEO

 Business Address

 If your business is not generating any leads through Google Maps, you might consider moving to a different office location.
+Keep in mind, this will likely trigger reverification and require you to submit a video proving your business and location are authentic.

-You’ll want to target a location near the center of your primary city or perhaps move to another nearby city with a larger population.
+When searching for office space, you’ll want to target a location near the center of your primary city or perhaps move to another nearby city with a larger population.

 Website URL

 The most undervalued aspect of Google Maps rankings is your connected website URL.
+Google scans your connected website for information and keywords, which they can then display as “website justifications.”

-Because the pins created through the DataPins app mention services like AC coil repair or Lennox gas furnace repair, Google Maps can scan these various terms and phrases, providing a better context for ranking the associated business listing.
+If your website mentions services like AC coil repair or Lennox gas furnace repair, Google Maps can scan these various terms and phrases, providing a better context for ranking the associated business listing.

 Google Reviews